 Once it’s set up, drop posts and pictures as often as you can to keep in touch with your “fans” and grow your traffic.
 It’s also possible to outsource search engine optimisation to experts across the world.
 They will be able to dial into your website and perform any tech bits.
 A good website with frequent and relevant content will give you authority on search engines.
 If they like your site, they’ll send more traffic.
 You can also use your site to sell your products or if there is enough demand, bakery-related equipment.

 It might sound a bit “out there” but setting up a YouTube channel and posting regular videos can draw customers in from destinations you could only dream of.
-Becoming an authority in YouTube makes you a better baker in many peoples eyes, just look at **$&&* %&&!
+Becoming an authority on YouTube makes you a better baker in many people’s eyes.

 When opening a new business, always assess the capital and start-up expenses that you’re going to need to invest.
 Bakery businesses cost varying amounts to start.
 A small home bakery might cost around $5-10K to open.
 Whereas a bakery shop in a central location is going to probably be upwards of $100K.